Number 1 Record: Composition and recording

-Six years earlier in 1966, when their home town of Memphis, Tennessee became a tour stop for The Beatles, primary songwriters Alex Chilton and Chris Bell were fifteen years old.
+Six years earlier, in 1966, when their hometown of Memphis, Tennessee, became a tour stop for The Beatles, primary songwriters Alex Chilton and Chris Bell were 15 years old.
 Heavily influenced by the UK band, the pair—Bell in particular—wanted to model their songwriting on the Lennon–McCartney partnership, with the result that they credited as many songs as possible on Big Star's debut album to "Bell/Chilton".
 In practice, they developed material incrementally in the studio, each making changes to the other's recordings.
 Drummer Jody Stephens recalled, "Alex would come in and put down something rough and edgy and Chris would come in and add some sweet-sounding background vocals to it."
-Chilton once offered the following on Chris Bell's unique vocal contributions: "Chris and I did all the harmony vocals, and he had a brilliant mind that worked in a sort of contrapuntal way.
+On Chris Bell's unique vocal contributions, Chilton said: "Chris and I did all the harmony vocals, and he had a brilliant mind that worked in a sort of contrapuntal way.
 It wasn't based so much on 'Oh you're singing the root.
 I should be singing the 3rd above,' he would just sing along with the line I was singing.
 He was a brilliant, instinctual maker of counterpoint."

-The pair also each contributed songs to the album that were individually composed before Big Star was formed.
+The pair also contributed songs to the album that were individually composed before Big Star was formed.
 Chris Bell brought the songs "Feel", "My Life Is Right", and "Try Again" to the recording sessions, which he had previously recorded with a band called 'Rock City' (which featured Big Star drummer Jody Stephens and Steve Rhea), and Chilton brought "The Ballad of El Goodo" and the acoustic ballads "Thirteen" and "Watch the Sunrise".
 "The India Song" was written and composed by Andy Hummel.